Ellen Greene: Early career

-Greene's career began as a nightclub singer in clubs such as The Brothers and Sisters, Continental Baths, Grand Finale, and Reno Sweeney's.
-She received rave reviews from critics such as Rex Reed, George Bell, and John S. Wilson.
-Around this time, she befriended Peter Allen.
 She first starred on Broadway in the title role of Rachael Lily Rosenbloom (And Don't You Ever Forget It), which had 7 previews in 1973 and closed before officially opening.
 She then played Chrissy in Joseph Papp's production of In the Boom Boom Room off-Broadway at the Public Theatre in November and December 1974.
 In Next Stop, Greenwich Village (1976), She played Sarah, her first starring role in a film.

 Continuing her work with Papp's New York Shakespeare Festival, Greene next played the role of Jenny in The Threepenny Opera (1976) at the Vivian Beaumont Theater in Lincoln Center, for which she was nominated for the 1977 Tony Award for Best Featured Actress in a Musical.
 She continued to appear in other productions with the New York Shakespeare Festival and elsewhere, such as the part of Suzanne/The Little Rose in The Little Prince and the Aviator (1981).
 At the WPA Theater, she met Howard Ashman and Alan Menken.
 Their friendship led to her playing the role of Audrey from 1982 in the long-running off-Broadway premiere of Little Shop of Horrors, which she reprised in the 1986 film version opposite Rick Moranis.
 Greene returned to Broadway as Mabel in a revival of Three Men on a Horse (1993).

 She has worked in films such as I'm Dancing as Fast as I Can (1982), Talk Radio (1987), and Pump Up the Volume (1990).
-She has appeared on television in, among other programs, Miami Vice, The Adventures of Pete and Pete, Cybill, Law & Order, Suddenly Susan, The X-Files, and Heroes.
-In 1983 she was the voice of Creeping Ivy in the animated TV special The Magic of Herself the Elf.
 Greene was the voice of Goldie in the Don Bluth film Rock-a-Doodle (1991).